peacewalker122/peacewalker122/README.md

 - 👋 Hi, I’m @peacewalker122
-- 👀 I’m interested in data science & Iot
+- 👀 I’m interested in DSA
-- 🌱 I’m currently learning c++ & math
+- 🌱 I’m currently learning c++ & golang
-- 💞️ I’m looking to collaborate on python library
-- 📫 How to reach me email.

 <!---
 peacewalker122/peacewalker122 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.